settorka/software-eng-monorepo/hybrid-search/v2/README.md

 - Config validation is mostly implicit.
 - Production claims are ahead of evidence.

-The attached gap analysis is the reference checklist for `v2`. `v2` does not have to finish every item immediately.
-It does need a structure and direction that can absorb those items without another rewrite.
+The attached gap analysis is the reference checklist. `v2` does not need to finish every item immediately, but its structure must absorb those items without another rewrite.

 ### What Problem Are We Solving?